yiisoft/validator/docs/guide/configuring-rules-via-php-attributes.md

 }
 ```

-To allow attaching to the class, modify attribute definition like so:
+To allow attaching to the class, modify the attribute definition like this:

 ```php
 use Attribute;